orbit-online/upkg/README.md

 without sacrificing performance.
 Conversely branch versions will always be reinstalled, even when they are a dependency of a parent package that is version pinned via a tag or commit hash.

-Note: μpkg performs quite a few pre-flight checks before installing or upgrading a package and its dependencies in order to avoid leaving packages in a broken state.
-If it does happen, kindly report a reproduce as an issue.

 ## Including dependencies